You are here

 If you are shipping from the U.S. to China, Russia or Venezuela, you must determine the following export classification information for the EEI filing for each of the commodities you plan to export:

 - The Export Control Classification Number (ECCN) for the item(s), and

 - The applicable Export License requirement (e.g., license number, or type of license exception, or an NLR (no license required) indication).

-If you are shipping for research purposes and you do not know your export classification, please contact firstname.lastname@example.org for assistance.
+If you are a U-M employee or student and are shipping for research purposes and you do not know your export classification, please contact email@example.com for assistance.